superchordate/rshiny-template-auth/README.md

 I've implemented a relatively simple check during user registration.
 A future enhancement may include checks at every login.
 There are a lot of different ways this can be used.
 See https://cloud.google.com/recaptcha/docs/best-practices-oat for a fairly comprehensive list of defense strategies.

 _These steps haven't been fully vetted by me so you might need some troubleshooting.
-If you run into problems, please submit a PR to fix the instructions._
+If you run into problems, please let me know and/or submit a PR to fix the instructions._

-After following Identity Provider setup steps:
+After following Identity Provider setup steps up to "If you would like to use two-factor authentication (2FA/MFA) with SMS/text":

 * Enable reCAPTCHA:
   - Go to https://console.cloud.google.com/security/recaptcha and click "Enable reCAPTCHA".